 In some instances, a defense strategy may consist of a lack of authority.
 For example, if employees send supervisor-requested emails containing fraudulent content without realizing it, they should have a strong defense.

 Wire fraud is a serious federal offense; you could face significant penalties if convicted.
 If you have been charged with committing wire fraud, you need to retain an attorney as soon as possible.
 The WLG team has an in-depth understanding of wire fraud charges.
-Our combined expertise, sharp and imaginative insight, and unrelenting efforts produce results that consistently surpass our client’s expectations.
+Our combined legal proficiency, sharp and imaginative insight, and unrelenting efforts produce results that consistently surpass our client’s expectations.
 Get in touch with us today for more information.